TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Allow to spectate others right away after death
+	- Just spectate right away and always hide the spectator gui overlay when showing our body
+		- The death screen is enough of an indicator

+- It would be nice if we didn't crash on loading a corrupted map, at least if we manage to hit an ensure before sigsegv
+- at least set config to main menu on crashing

+- Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux

 - Keeping an integrated server option has the advantage that it will force you to keep the client code clean

 - Host a server menu